Top 3 Website Testing Tools

 Different web browsers, like Chrome, Firefox, Safari, Opera, and more, are still trendy.
 That’s why when you make an app or game, it needs to work correctly on any device or browser, whether new or old.
 You should test it to ensure it works well on all devices and browsers.
 It also needs to be secure and sprint to look good, no matter your device or browser.
 Plus, you want your app to have the latest features!
 Keep in mind that slow or unresponsive web apps will cause people to leave your site – Beezer says that if your mobile web app takes more than three seconds to load, then at least 53% of users will immediately leave!

 A few popular apps are Twitter, Lite, Pinterest, and Starbucks.
 Twitter Lite is really fast and only takes up 600KB of storage!
 A lot of people love using this app because it’s so speedy.
-If you’re adding features like live chat, forms, e-commerce integrations, push notifications, or more to your app, it’s essential to test it out properly.
+If you’re adding features like livechat software, forms, e-commerce integrations, push notifications, or more to your app, it’s essential to test it out properly.
+For those interested in learning how to create a website from scratch, there are plenty of great online tutorials to help you along the way.
 Automated testing tools for web applications can help make the process easier and more efficient.

 In this post, we’ll discuss the modern automated testing tools for web applications and how they can bring in more efficiency.